SQL Injection Scanner

 The OWASP ZAP tool was created to help users automatically detect security vulnerabilities in web applications while developing and testing them.

-For more in-depth information about SQL Injection attack, including solutions on how to remediate this vulnerability, you can found on the OWASP SQL Injection Page.
+For more in-depth information about SQL Injection attacks, including how to remediate vulnerabilities that make them possible, check out the OWASP SQL Injection Page.